 Over the next couple of months we're going to be experimenting with some changes to the prayer guide.
-Our goal is to help you to engage in prayer more consistently and in ways you might not have experienced before.
-For our next sermon series we're going to try connecting the prayer guide to the Sunday topics, but for this week we are going to pray related to our new series "What's the Difference?"
+For this sermon series "Hindsight: How Easter brings clarity" we're going to try connecting the prayer guide to the Sunday messages.
 If you didn't get a chance to participate in the service, you can view all of our messages on our website.

 God invites us to cast our cares on him because he cares for us.
 God is all-together good, already knows what we need, and is eager to give us good things.
 So we don’t need to pray out of anxiety or fear, but confident trust.
 Spend a few minutes making your requests known to God.

 - For the church